 Foodbank has 90 paid staff in total including office and warehouse personnel and drivers.
 In addition Foodbank has an average of 100 volunteers a day around the country, doing everything from packing food, to driving trucks and answering phones.

-All the companies you’d expect and many more: retailers such as Woolworths, Coles, Aldi and IGA; manufacturers such as Kraft Foods, Goodman Fielder, Nestlé, Unilever, Campbell Arnott’s, Cerebos, Coca-Cola, Mars Food Australia, McCain, Simplot and Sanitarium; suppliers to quick serve restaurants such as McDonalds, KFC and Pizza Hut; and fresh food producers such as Lion, Fonterra, Moraitis and Montague.
+All the companies you’d expect and many more: retailers such as Woolworths, Coles, Aldi and IGA; manufacturers such as Kraft Foods, Goodman Fielder, Nestlé, Unilever, Campbell Arnott’s, Coca-Cola, George Weston Foods, Mars, McCain, Simplot and Sanitarium; suppliers to quick serve restaurants such as McDonalds, KFC and Pizza Hut; and fresh food producers such as Lion, Fonterra, Moraitis and Montague.
 In addition hundreds of smaller growers, manufacturers and distributors.
 In total 50 national and 650 local companies donate to Foodbank.

 Foodbank receives support from a number of non-food companies who assist with funds and other essential services.
 For example Toll provides transport, Visy and Amcor providing packaging, ANZ provide free banking, Virgin provide flights, Quest and Rydges provide free hotel rooms for Foodbank staff, KPMG provides auditing services, Microsoft provides software and CSIRO provides Foodbank Australia with an office.